deB4SH/deb4sh.github.io/source/_posts/2023-02-09-DevOpsStories-ArgoCD-MultiCluster-Deployments.md

 To tackle the presented issues from the beforehand chapter I like to take a deeper dive into the structure of our current argocd stack and the proof of concept stack before that.

 Removing context switches was one of our primary goals.
-Achiving this resulted in a complete restructuring of our kubernetes service catalog and deployment strategy.
+Achieving this resulted in a complete restructuring of our kubernetes service catalog and deployment strategy.
 Everything from manifests to deployment configuration should be located in a single repository.
 The result of this restructuring is shown in the following tree view listing.

 ```console
 ./